indmdev/Free-Telegram-Store-Bot/README.md

 # Free-Telegram-Store-Bot
-We made this Bot Free 100%.
+I made this Bot Free 100%.
 The Telegram Store Bot you can use for selling your products and services, and manage your products and orders.